- Silver Explorer

 - Price from

 Summary : Cross the Arctic Circle on a remarkable voyage that features Svalbard, Greenland, and Iceland.
-A highlight of this expedition will be three days full of spectacular icebergs and fascinating wildlife around Scoresby Sund, Greenland.
-Throughout the expedition, discover majestic fjords, icebergs, and glacier-filled bays from aboard your luxury vessel and by Zodiac while in the company of expert naturalists as well as an onboard environmentalist, biologist, historian, marine biologist, oceanographer and photographer.
+A highlight of this expedition will be days spent exploring the spectacular icebergs and fascinating wildlife around Scoresby Sund, Greenland.
+Throughout the expedition, discover majestic fjords, icebergs, and glacier-filled bays from aboard your luxury vessel and by Zodiac while in the company of expert naturalists.
 Learn about local culture and history during a visit to an Inuit settlement abandoned 200 years ago.
-See fascinating lava caves and rock formations.
 Search for sightings of seabirds, seals, walrus, whales, and the king of the Arctic – the polar bear.

 Activities : Birding, Culture, Hiking